AnalystScope

 Base case

-Normalized support: Current margin, cash-generation, and balance-sheet profile support the base case.
+Normalized support: Current margin, cash-generation, and balance-sheet profile are mixed.

 Bear case